fragglet/yocton/README.md

 ## Data model

 A Yocton document consists of an object.
-Every object has a number of fields.
-Each field has a name and either a string value or an inner object.
+Every object has a number of properties.
+Each property has a name and either a string value or an inner object.
 For example:
 ```
-field_name1: "hello"
+property_name1: "hello"
-string_field: "world"
+string_property: "world"
-object_field {
+object_property {
-  inner_field1: "foo"
+  inner_property1: "foo"
-  inner_field2: "bar"
+  inner_property2: "bar"
 }
 ```
 Strings can be represented in two different ways: